maizzle/maizzle.com/content/docs/examples/google-fonts.md

 ---
 title: "Google Fonts"
-description: "Easily import and use Google Fonts in your HTML email templates"
+description: "Easily import and use Google Fonts in your HTML email templates."
 ---

 # Google Fonts